 Does Medicare Cover Pain Management?

-Original Medicare consists of Medicare Parts A and B. Medicare Part A will cover pain management insurance for inpatient hospitals, skilled nursing facilities, and hospice services.
+Original Medicare consists of Medicare Parts A and B. Medicare Part A will cover pain management for inpatient hospitals, skilled nursing facilities, and hospice services.

 Medicare Supplement Coverage for Pain Management

 While Medicare does cover pain management, there could be significant costs associated with treatment.
 Medicare Supplement plans help cover the costs left over by Medicare and keeps therapy for pain management more affordable.

 Medicare Supplement health insurance plans (Medigap) are private insurance purchased along with Original Medicare.

 These Medigap plans require an additional premium in addition to your Medicare Part B. Medigap plans don’t include prescription drug coverage or any extra benefits.

 They only have medical insurance for items and services covered under Medicare Part A and B. Since they are secondary to Medicare, there are no network restrictions, and referrals aren’t required.

 Medicare Part D Prescription Drug Coverage for Pain Management

 Medicare Part D prescription drug coverage has a monthly premium and provides medication coverage for drugs on their plan formulary.
 These stand-alone drug plans can work with Original Medicare or Medicare Supplement plans.

 Pain management Drugs filled at a retail pharmacy fall under Medicare Part D.